 Pork tenderloin is one of my favorite things to cook.
 It is tremendously versatile, works great with all kinds of other ingredients, and is one of the leaner healthier meats available.
 That said, to fully appreciate it, it needs to be cooked well, and there are some specific do’s and don’ts that will ensure insure a tasty, tender, and moist pork tenderloin.
 Below, and in the video, I explain how to cook a pork tenderloin, and I think you may be surprise with how simple and quick it is.
 Hope you find this cooking technique helpful, and enjoy you pork tenderloin!

-Before cooking, you should understand a few things about pork tenderloins:
+Before cooking, you should understand what a pork tenderloin is and it charateristics:

 - The cut itself is the equivalent of the Filet Mignon.
 That means the meat is naturally very lean and very tender.
 Because it is so lean as it cooks, it will become increasingly dry, and there is no such thing as a well-done, moist pork tenderloin.
 If you want it cooked to well done, you’re going to eat it dry

 - Because I the pork is so lean, and you want to eat it cooked to medium, you don’t want to cook it for a long time.
 Tenderloin, is not like pork shoulder that you cook for hours.
 So plan on 15 – 20 minutes max!

 - The flavor of pork tenderloin is pretty mild.
 Which why a good sear on the outside is important.
 It will add a ton of flavor, and it’s easy to do.
 So start the tenderloin on top of the stove in a good hot pan.

 - Most pork tenderloins you buy will have what’s called the sliver skin attached to it.
 The skin is a piece of tendon, or some other un-desirable connective tissue.
 It doesn’t break down when cooked, and it’s best to slice it over before cooking.